piesieomane/My-portfolio/README.md

 ## Getting Started

-**Hello Microverse is a project given to micronaut to test thier knowledge on linters** **And also to produce a well arranged documentation on their code.**
+**This is a project assigned to me by Microverse.
+This project says a lot about my projects** **My portfolio consist of various projects and the associated languages I used to build them**

 To get a local copy up and running follow these simple example steps.